César Pelli

-César Pelli (October 12, 1926 – July 19, 2019) was an Argentine-American architect who designed some of the world's tallest buildings and other major urban landmarks.
+César Pelli (October 12, 1926 – July 19, 2019) was an Argentinian and American architect who designed some of the world's tallest buildings and other major urban landmarks.
 Three of his most notable buildings are the Petronas Towers in Kuala Lumpur, the World Financial Center in New York City, and the Salesforce Tower in San Francisco.
 The American Institute of Architects named him one of the ten most influential living American architects in 1991 and awarded him the AIA Gold Medal in 1995.
 In 2008, the Council on Tall Buildings and Urban Habitat presented him with The Lynn S. Beedle Lifetime Achievement Award.

 Life and education

 Pelli was born October 12, 1926, in San Miguel de Tucumán, Argentina.
 His grandfather was an immigrant from Italy, while his mother's family was criollo.
 His father was a civil servant, who had been reduced to doing odd jobs due to the Depression, while his mother worked as a teacher.
 Pelli studied architecture at the Universidad Nacional de Tucumán.
 He graduated in 1949, after which he designed low-cost housing projects.
 In 1952, he attended the University of Illinois School of Architecture in the United States for advanced study in architecture, and received his Master of Science in Architecture degree in 1954.

 He married landscape architect Diana Balmori.
 They had two children: Denis, a neurobiologist and Professor of Psychology and Neural Science at New York University, and Rafael Pelli, an architect.
 The couple resided in an apartment in The San Remo on Manhattan's Upper West Side.

 Between 2001 and 2004, he led the design and early construction of the campus of Universidad Siglo 21 in Córdoba, Argentina, in collaboration with Diana Balmori and the local firm GGMPU.